 The Dickersons say the taxes on the home went unpaid through the duration of the land contract, and in 2013, they enrolled in their first payment plan with the Wayne County Treasurer's Office to pay off some of the debt.
-They put $1,000 dollars down and began paying $300 a month.
-But by the end of the year, they realized they'd only been paying the interest on what was owed.
-So, per the advice of a housing nonprofit, they let the home go into foreclosure and bought it back in the auction in 2014 with the tax bill mostly cleared.
+They put $1,000 dollars down and began paying $300 a month, but by the end of the year, they realized they'd only been paying the interest on what was owed.
+So, they let the home go into foreclosure and bought it back in the auction in 2014 with the tax bill mostly cleared.

-Since then, the two have encountered road block after road block as they struggle to obtain assistance to avoid foreclosure.
+Since then, the two have encountered numerous road blocks in their quest to keep their home.
 One payment plan required a down payment they couldn’t afford.
 Another required the back taxes on their home to be paid by year-end, an impossibility.

-That’s why this time, it’s no surprise the Dickersons are dubious of the possibility that the city may indeed help them at long last.
+That’s why this time, it’s no surprise that the Dickersons are dubious of the possibility that the city may indeed finally help them.

 Theirs is a situation that's not unique.
 A second visit to the Dickersons' home on Maine Street, this time in daylight, reveals that it is not the only boarded one on the block.
-Kevin is quick to oblige questions about how some of the structures have fallen into disrepair.
-One by one, he points out the homes lost to tax foreclosure, providing supplementary anecdotes about the people who used to live inside.
+One by one, Kevin points out the structures that have fallen into disrepair through bouts of vacancy, providing supplementary anecdotes about the people who used to live inside.

 It’s a ground-level look at a staggering statistic: Between 2005 and 2015, 1 in 3 properties in Detroit were lost to foreclosure.
-Sure enough, when Kevin wraps up his count, he puts the number of foreclosed houses on either side of Maine Street from East Grixdale to Nevada Avenue at ten — about a third of the total homes on either side of the block.
+Sure enough, when Kevin wraps up his count, he puts the number of foreclosed houses on his block Maine Street from East Grixdale to Nevada Avenue at ten — about a third of the houses on the block.
 Most of them, he says, were lost due to unpaid taxes.

 This year, fewer tax-foreclosed homes were entered into the housing auction than in recent years, as a reduced-interest payment plan helped many people stave off displacement.
 As of mid-September, nearly 2,000 occupied Detroit homes were to be entered into the housing auction.
 About 800 of them were owner-occupied.